cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

 This is usually achieved in two ways.
-The simplest way is to provide the projector [`ProjectorAttenuationXRF`](corrct.html#corrct.projectors.ProjectorAttenuationXRF) with the corresponding attenuation maps for the excitation beam and emitte photons.
+The simplest way is to provide the projector [`ProjectorAttenuationXRF`](corrct.html#corrct.projectors.ProjectorAttenuationXRF) with the corresponding attenuation maps for the excitation beam and emitted photons.
 The respective parameters are: `att_in` and `att_out`.
 This also requires to provide the angle(s) of the detector(s) with respect to the incoming beam direction, through the parameter `angles_detectors_rad`.